Pacific First Mortgage Fund claim against Philip Sullivan, Thomas Swan, Stephen McCormick & Ian Donaldson

 Maurice Blackburn is pleased to confirm that Trilogy Funds Management Limited’s claim against Messrs Sullivan, McCormick, Donaldson and Swan in the Federal Court has been successful.
 On Friday, 18 December 2015 Justice Wigney delivered his decision and reasons for judgment following a long trial in the first half of 2014.

-The judgment observes that this is a tale of a rapacious Gold Coast property developer with grandiose plans, a compliant and obliging valuer who lacked independence, and a responsible entity of a managed investment scheme [City Pacific Limited] the officers of which appeared unable or unwilling to say “no” to the developer, or to otherwise exercise appropriate care and diligence to ensure compliance with the scheme’s mandated policies and procedures.
+His Honour observed that this claim involves a tale of a rapacious Gold Coast property developer with grandiose plans, a compliant and obliging valuer who lacked independence, and a responsible entity of a managed investment scheme [City Pacific Limited], the officers of which appeared unable or unwilling to say “no” to the developer, or to otherwise exercise appropriate care and diligence to ensure compliance with the scheme’s mandated policies and procedures.
 In the end, the developer failed and the security property was found to be worth many millions of dollars less than both its supposed valuation and the outstanding loan.
-The scheme and its members were left significantly out of pocket.
+The scheme [Pacific First Mortgage Fund] and its members were left significantly out of pocket.

 Read the judgment.

 Read the final orders.

 Read Maurice Blackburn's media statement.